 Kenneth Lonergan was contractually obligated to deliver a cut of 150 minutes but his preferred version ran close to three hours.
 Martin Scorsese (who had previously deemed Lonergan's cut a "masterpiece") and his longtime editor Thelma Schoonmaker were drafted to create an alternate edit.
 Their cut was similar to Lonergan's, and ran 160 minutes.

 The lengthy editing process of the movie sparked two lawsuits.
-Studio Fox Searchlight sued financier Gary Gilbert, because he failed to pay the studio half of the film's production costs.
-Gilbert followed by suing Searchlight and director Kenneth Lonergan, because he felt that they refused all of Gilbert's help to finally finish the movie during the editing process with the help of producers, directors and editors like Scott Rudin, Martin Scorsese, Thelma Schoonmaker and Sydney Pollack.
+Studio Fox Searchlight sued financier Gary Gilbert because he failed to pay the studio half of the film's production costs.
+Gilbert responded by suing Searchlight and director Kenneth Lonergan because he felt that they refused Gilbert's help to finish the movie (a process which required producers, directors, and editors like Scott Rudin, Martin Scorsese, Thelma Schoonmaker, and Sydney Pollack).